emersonrp/setaffin/README.md

 I discovered a workaround is to launch the game, go into Task Manager, select the process, right-click, "Set Affinity..." and turn off one or the other of the CPU's.
-Quite a pain, and Black&White, for instance, would invariably hit the crashing spot before I could get through that process.
+Quite a pain, and [Black & White](https://en.wikipedia.org/wiki/Black_%26_White_%28video_game%29), for instance, would invariably hit the crashing spot before I could get through that process.